whily/notes/legion-archlinux.md

 * If one want to avoid frequent updates of critical packages, one may edit `/etc/pacman.conf` and enable the line `IgnorePkg = ...`.
-For example, one may add following packages (depending on which are actually installed and/or which are preferred not to be upgraded frequently) `linux linux-headers linux-lts llinux-lts-headers virtualbox virtualbox-guest-iso virtualbox-host-modules virtualbox-host-modules-lts`.
+For example, one may add following packages (depending on which are actually installed and/or which are preferred not to be upgraded frequently) `linux linux-headers virtualbox virtualbox-guest-iso virtualbox-host-modules virtualbox-host-modules-lts`.
  * Avoid clearing the pacman cache, since the cache files can be used to downgrade to previous version with `pacman -U /var/cache/pacman/pkg/package_name-version.pkg.tar.xz`.
 If disk space is really critically low, one may try disk usage analyzer tools e.g. `ncdu`, cleanup packeage